 - 1. Open the Cache Partitions window. - a.
 On the Administration tree, click Cache Partitions. - b.
 Click the Cache Partitions tab. - 2.
 Click Create CLPRs to open the Create CLPRs window.
-CLPR ID displays the first available CLPR ID or a blank if no CLPR ID is available. - 3.
-In CLPR Name, enter the CLPR name (maximum 16 alphanumeric characters).
+CLPR ID displays the first available CLPR ID or a blank if no CLPR ID is available. - In CLPR Name, enter the CLPR name (maximum 16 alphanumeric characters).
 Each CLPR name must be unique.
 You cannot use a CLPR name that is already reserved.
 If no CLPR ID is available, a blank is displayed. - 4.
-In Cache Size, select the cache capacity.
+(VSP 5000 series) In Cache Size, select the cache capacity.
 If no CLPR ID is available, a blank is displayed. - The maximum available capacity (subtract the total usage capacity of other CLPRs from the total capacity of the storage system) is displayed as the upper limit value. - 5.
-In Number of Resident Extents, enter the number of resident cache.
+(VSP Gx00 models and VSP Fx00 models) In Cache Size, select the cache capacity.
+If no CLPR ID is available, a blank is displayed. - The default size is 4 GB, and you can select 4 GB or higher value in increments of 2 GB.
+The maximum available capacity (subtracted the total usage capacity of other CLPRs from the total capacity of the storage system) is displayed as the upper limit value. - 6.
+(VSP 5000 series) In Number of Resident Extents, enter the number of resident cache.
 If no CLPR ID is available, a blank is displayed. - The default is 0, and you can specify 0 to 16384.
-The maximum available capacity (subtract the total usage capacity of other CLPRs from the total capacity of the storage system) is displayed as the upper limit value. - 6.
+The maximum available capacity (subtract the total usage capacity of other CLPRs from the total capacity of the storage system) is displayed as the upper limit value. - 7.
 Click Add.
 The created CLPR is added to the Selected CLPRs table. - To delete a CLPR from the Selected CLPRs table, select the CLPR and click Remove.
-To change the settings of an existing CLPR, select the CLPR and Change Settings to open the Change Settings window. - 7.
-Click Finish. - 8.
-Check the settings in the Confirm window, enter the task name in Task Name, and click Apply.
+To change the settings of an existing CLPR, select the CLPR and Change Settings to open the Change Settings window.

+- 8. Click Finish. - Check the settings in the Confirm window, enter the task name in Task Name, and click Apply.